rancher/dashboard/README.md

 Dashboard is "stateless" client for the Rancher APIs built with [Vue.js](https://vuejs.org/) and [NuxtJS](https://nuxtjs.org/).
 It is normally build and packaged as a folder of static HTML/CSS/JS files which are bundled into a Rancher release, with the index.html returned by the API server as the "fallback" case for any request that looks like it came from a browser and does not match an API URL.

+Every k8s type, namespace, and operation that the logged in user has been granted access to is shown to them.
+The default view for everything is the raw YAML from the k8s API for detail pages, and the `Table` view column data for list pages (i.e. what you get from `kubectl get <type> -o wide`).

+From there we can customize anything from what columns are shown and in what format to complete custom forms for graphically editing that resource instead of editing YAML.

 ## Directory Structure

 The directory structure is mostly flat, with each top level dir being for a different important thing (or just requied by Nuxt to be there).